 Western Riverina Community School (WRCS) was established in 2018, receiving endorsement through the New South Wales Education Standards Authority (NESA).
-The school is the culmination of many years of work when WRCC recognised a growing need to provide an alternative to mainstream schooling.
+The school is the culmination of many years of work when Western Riverina Community College (WRCC) recognised a growing need to provide an alternative to mainstream schooling.

-The school adopts a focus in the first instance to provide affordable, engaging learning opportunities for students in years 9 & 10.
+The school adopts a focus in the first instance to provide affordable, engaging learning opportunities for students in years 9 – 12 who are unable to find success in a traditional educational setting.
 The model adopted by WRCS embeds a learning philosophy nested within adult learning theory, where practical activity sits in front of theory.
-WRCS teaches the NSW school syllabus in an autonomous environment, with small class sizes where students have access to more support and the ability to formulate meaningful connections with the school’s teaching staff.
+WRCS teaches the NSW school syllabus in an autonomous environment, with small class sizes where students have access to more support and the ability to form meaningful connections with the school’s teaching staff.

 To learn more about WRCS, click here for access to our Information Booklet and Term Newsletters.

-For all prospective student confidential enquires and application contact Lyn Muntz or David Martin via email or phone 02 6964 5334.
+For all confidential prospective student enquiries and applications, contact the school via email or phone 02 6964 5334.

 For prospective teachers, the teaching role at WRCS is one which is highly autonomous and research-based.
 A role where teachers are empowered to act to ensure students achieve in line with intended learning outcomes.
 Simply put teachers are empowered to do whatever it takes to ensure students develop positive visions of and for their future.
 Investment in ongoing professional development is core to the School’s philosophy.